mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 	<figcaption>AlexNet architecture diagram, taken from the original paper</figcaption>
 </figure>

 One of R-CNN's biggest contributions is the use of *supervised pre-training* for object detection.
-When training the CNN component, we first train it on a large auxiliary dataset such as the [ILSVRC2012 classification dataset](http://image-net.org/challenges/LSVRC/2012/).
+When building the CNN component, we first train it on a large auxiliary dataset such as the [ILSVRC 2012 classification dataset](http://image-net.org/challenges/LSVRC/2012/).

 Note, that this
 dataset only contains *image-level labels*.
 In other words, the CNN is trained as if it is being used as a pure object